Align your product strategy with execution with Productboard's Jira integration.

 Push features from Productboard into Jira

-Once the Jira integration is enabled, you can push a feature into Jira in its details side pane:
+Once the Jira integration is enabled, maker+admins can push a feature into Jira in its details side pane:

 The Jira task column allows you to easily push many features into Jira:

 At the moment you push a feature into Jira, you can decide its issue type.
+You can push a Productboard feature as new by clicking Push as New or link a Productboard feature to an existing issue in Jira.
 This can always be updated later in Jira.
-You can also choose to link a Productboard feature to an existing issue in Jira.

 Features in Productboard are typically pushed to Jira as epics.